KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 Linting is the process of checking the source code for Programmatic as well as Stylistic errors.
 This is most helpful in identifying some common and uncommon mistakes that are made during coding.
 They're essentially a spell checker for programming languages.
 While linting is useful when working alone, they really pay dividends when working in teams: where many (careless) hands touch the code.

-A Lint or a Linter is a program or tool that supports linting (verifying code quality).
+A Lint---or a Linter---is a program or tool that supports linting (verifying code quality).
 They are available for most languages like C, Python, JavaScript, CSS,  etc.

 ###Why should we lint our stylesheets?

 There are many reasons to lint stylesheets.
-It keeps consistency in the codebase, it highlights errors in the codebase, it helps reduce unnecessary code, and it also helps prevent lazy coding.
+It maintains code consistency, it highlights errors in the codebase, it helps reduce unnecessary code, and it also helps prevent lazy coding.

 Let's take a look at a couple of examples.